pramodpokharel/SupercellGameAnalysis/README.md

 Some observations
 USA is the biggest revenue generator

-While China has the largest user base
+While China has the largest user base,

-Colimbian spent most on average per user¶
+Columbian spent most on average per user.